gxsshallot/react-native-general-listener/README.md

 * type: Event type.
 * listenerObj: Listener object which is the returned value of `register` or `registerWithSubEvent`.
 If it is `undefined`, we will remove all event listeners of the event type.
-* seperator: A seperator for event type to generate event name, default is `defaultSeperator`.
-We recommend to modify seperator globally, not specially.

 Example: